Text Box: The Troy Family Website

 Right: My mother Eva Marianne Rose Troy as it appeared on her ID card in the occupation taken on the 23/1/1941.
 She was 33 years old

-I was only born at the very end of the occupation so do not remember any of it but my brothers and sisters lived through it and have many memories and experiences of those times which I hope to tell you.
+I was only born at the very end of the German occupation so do not remember any of it but my brothers and sisters lived through it and have many memories and experiences of those times which I hope to tell you.
 Things like my brother Dick being shot at for throwing stones at the German stables in the FB playing fields and him breaking in to the Pomme D’or Hotel and stealing German medals, bayonets and helmets, my father cutting and stealing wood for fuel in the dead of night with his brother Bob, Mr Tardivel, Mr Le Vesconte Mr Gray and others.
 The German notice saying they were going to demolish his and Mr Hambly’s house to allow the railway track to be built to the east through the FB playing fields.
 His and his brother Bill’s hidden crystal set.
 The Russian slave entering our house searching for food.
 Our house being searched whilst my father was working at night and my mother using her extra rations she was given for being pregnant to her small children, giving the slaves some shoes and my sister Mary persuading a Todt guard ( Russian, Polish and Spanish slave guard ) to throw away his beating stick. etc….to be continued later

 Good links to this subject on my links page.